-As the CTR increases, the overall revenue follows the suite.
+As CTR increases, the overall revenue follows suit.
 The weightage of CTR supersedes every metric when you are in a CPC model.
-But the current state of CTR with banner ads is so awful that you’ll hardly find a publisher who is happy with it.
-So how can you increase banner ads CTR while it constantly falling?
-Here are some ways to do so.
+But the current state of CTR with banner ads is so awful that you’ll hardly find publishers happy.
+So how can you increase banner ads CTR?

 Table of Contents